yum-food/TaSTT/README.md

      that the parameter memory usage may not decrease.
    2. Optimize FX layer.
 We have 14k animations and a 1.2 million line FX layer.
 Something must be rethought to bring these numbers down.
+   3. Implement multicore YAML parsing.
+This will make working with large animators much more practical.
 5. Bugfixes
    1. The whisper STT says "Thank you." when there's no audio?